OSGeo/gdal/doc/source/programs/ogr2ogr.rst

 .. example::
    :title: Outputting geometries with the CSV driver.

-   By default, this driver does not preserve geometries on layer creation by default.
+   By default this driver does not preserve geometries upon layer creation.
    An explicit layer creation option is needed:

     .. code-block:: bash